29.1 C

 TRAXENS and APL Partner for Container Tracking Solution

-Smart data and its potential for increasing supply chain visibility, innovation and cooperation will be one of the many topics discussed at length at the Smart Digital Ports of the Future Conference (#SDP19), in Rotterdam, 4-6 November 2019.
+Smart data and its potential for increasing supply chain visibility, innovation and ooperation will be one of the many topics discussed at length at the Smart Digital Ports of the Future Conference (#SDP19), in Rotterdam, 4-6 November 2019.

-Speaking about the announcement, Jacques Delort, Managing
+Speaking about the announcement, Jacques Delort, Managing Director, Traxens, said: “This

-technology can be combined with other innovations such as blockchain, big data
+technology can be combined with other innovations such as blockchain, big data or data pipelines to provide even more uses in the trading community.

-though, we see that creating clear, unambiguous message exchange standards will
+“In all of these cases, though, we see that creating clear, unambiguous message exchange standards will unlock the further potential of enhanced data.”

-Traxens, also spoke of the innovation’s potential: “Thanks to smart containers standardized messages, the computer
+Hannane Becha, Innovation and Standards Senior Manager, Traxens, also spoke of the innovation’s potential: “Thanks to smart containers standardized messages, the computer

 representation of the supply chain will become synchronized with the physical